For angels, scouts & seed funds

 Built for investors who want to be early, not analytical.

 Solo angels, scouts, and seed funds who source in specific sectors and want to reach founders while the round is still quiet.
+You don't read code — and you don't want to.
+You read people, markets, and timing, and you'd rather hand the engineering read to the nerd who does it for a living.
+This is built for you.

 You want a signal worth acting on, explained in plain English, before the deal becomes obvious.